-BULAWAYO — Sean Williams, Zimbabwe’s top run-scorer in the ongoing one-day international (ODI) cricket series against South Africa, has pleaded with his top-order to take greater responsibility and put higher prices on their wickets.
+BULAWAYO — Sean Williams, Zimbabwe’s top run-scorer in the ongoing one-day international (ODI) series against South Africa, has pleaded with his top order to take greater responsibility and put higher prices on their wickets.

 “It’s the second game I’ve come in the 12th over.
 The guys are a little bit loose upfront,” Williams said.
 “It is a little bit upsetting because we played against Pakistan, who to me have got a really serious bowling attack, and we batted really well against them.
 Those guys are serious bowlers.”

 Williams is harking back to a year ago when Zimbabwe posted two totals of over 200 against an attack that has been hailed for its variety and managed one victory in a series they ultimately lost.

 Defeats aside, Zimbabwe had better returns from the likes of Brendan Taylor, Hamilton Masakadza and Vusi Sibanda, who recorded a fifty each.
 He was expecting similar from his teammates this time, especially against what he stopped short of saying was a less challenging attack to face.

 “Now, against the South Africans, no disrespect to them, but the Pakistani attack are really good and on a wicket like this, I feel chasing 250 against the South Africans is a game that we can say we clearly lost ourselves,” Williams said.

 Since that series, Zimbabwe have only played four ODIs against Afghanistan and an extended period without internationals in that format may be one reason the top order is floundering.